DrehanM/PintOperatingSystem/doc/project3.md

 ### Algorithms
 `get_cached_sector(block_sector_t sector_idx)`:
+We first acquire `buffer_cache_lock`.
-When we look for a `sector_idx` in our cache, we iterate through our `buffer_cache` and check `cached_sector->sector_idx` for equality.
-If we find a matching index.
+We iterate through our `buffer_cache` and check `cached_sector->sector_idx` for equality with `sector_idx`.

+If we find a matching index, we then acquire `cached_sector->sector_lock`, push the `cached_sector` to the front of the cache, release `buffer_cache_lock`, and return `cached_sector`.
+We dont have to worry about `cached_sector` being evicted because eviction happens while `buffer_cache_lock` is acquired.

-If dont find a matching index, we have to pull in the sector from disk.
-If there is space in the cache, then we can just push to the front of our `buffer_cache`.
+If dont find a matching index, we have to pull in the sector from disk, make it into a `struct cached_sector`, and acquire `cached_sector->sector_lock`.
+If there is space in the cache, we then just push to the front of our `buffer_cache`.
 If there isn't, then we have to evict from the back of `buffer_cache` and push our new sector to the front.

 Our eviction strategy is as follows: assume we are trying to evict `struct cached_sector a`.
-We first try to aquire `a->sector_lock`.
+We acquire `a->sector_lock` to ensure that no other thread is currently using this sector.
+We then check to see if the dirty bit is set.
+If it is we must write this sector back to memory using `block_write`.

+After all this, we release the `buffer_cache_lock` and return `cached_sector`.

 ### Synchronization
 lock on every inode (`inode->l`): We have a lock on every inode so that we can't be reading and writing to an inode at the same time.
 We aquire the lock at the beginning of `inode_read_at` and `inode_write_at` and release the lock at the end of those functions.